Duke takes on the British Empire - and wins

 The slightly Mesquiteerish trio who combat Sanders and Gage are happy-go-lucky yet sage - even statesmanlike - Jim Smith (Duke), a bibulous Scotsman, MacDougall (Wilfrid Lawson) and the educated one, the Professor (John F Hamilton).
 They all enjoy slaughtering Delaware Indians and are crack shots with their muskets.

 The real villain, though, isn’t British at all.
 It’s the evil trader Callendar, played by Brian Donlevy.
 Though come to think of it, Donlevy was born in Northern Ireland, so I suppose he was British after all.
 Still, his Noo Yoik accent doesn’t sound too George Sanders-ish.
-He wants to sell British-made tomahawks to the Indians, a slightly implausible plot device which makes a change from selling guns to them (in Westerns usually a crime somewhere on the scale between incest and matricide).
+He wants to sell made-in-Britain tomahawks to the Indians, a slightly implausible plot device which makes a change from selling guns to them (in Westerns usually a crime somewhere on the scale between cannibalism and matricide).
 Donlevy was a fascinating man who led a picaresque life of adventure but he was completely unconvincing in Westerns (unless he could be a saloon heavy with a derringer).

 Even in a tricorn he manages to look like a hood